robfatland/zero2x/README.md

 ### Motivation

-* **Why?** From Data Management Plans to team collaborations: Science advances when data availability is not an obstacle.
+* **Why?** Science advances when data availability is not an obstacle.
 Too often: It *is* an obstacle.
 We see a need to publish, pay for and then 'forget about' datasets knowing they will be there for five years.
+From Data Management Plans to team collaborations there are many incentives and many opportunities to make *small* *specialized* datasets easy to access via RESTful interface queries.
 * **How?** We create publication patterns built from real *need-driven* use cases.
 We distill away everything you don't need to know; all you do is follow the pattern, test your access protocol (API), and get on with your research.
 * **What?** We will prototype this system on the AWS and Google public clouds using simple datasets.
 We will address a number of sub-topics including data security, API design and composition, registration, complexity, cost, citation and discovery.
 We will then rinse-and-repeat with more complex datasets until the money runs out.